 A pattern that applies only to containers (notes & agents), is plot().
 It evaluates an expression using data from each child of the containers to produce a graph; i.e the scope is always a group, specifically 'child'.

 The graph, in the forms of a sparkline-type plot is drawn across the viewport area of the container.
 The graph is drawn in colour $PlotColor.
-The container viewport is still accessible for drag/drop, etc., as if the plot weren't there - think of the plot as an overlay.
+The container viewport is still accessible for drag/drop, etc., as if the plot were not there: think of the plot as an overlay.

 For example, to graph the word count of each child note in the container, see the container's map Pattern attribute to use plot():